boblemaire/IoTaWatt/Docs/graphPlus.rst

 Graph tables and options
 ------------------------

-The last section of the window is the options and information table area.
+The last major section of the window is the options and information table area.
 This is a multi-purpose area that displays different tables depending on the selection in the top row.
 There are four tables: